Javieratapiab/turing-machine-validator/README.md

 # Turing machine validator

-A simple C program to validate a turing machine as entry file
+A simple C program to validate a turing machine as entry file. 🚀

 ## Instructions